edickie/ciftify/docs/usage/ciftify_PINT_vertices.md

     <outputprefix>         Output csv file

 Options:
-  --pcorr                Use maximize partial correlation within network
-                         (instead of pearson).
   --outputall            Output vertices from each iteration.

+  --pre-smooth FWHM      Add smoothing [default: 0] for PINT iterations.
+See details.
-  --sampling-radius MM   Radius [default: 6] in mm of sampling rois --search-radius MM     Radius [default: 6] in mm of search rois --padding-radius MM    Radius [default: 12] in mm for min distance between roi centers --roi-limits ROIFILE   To limit rois, input a 4D dscalar file with one roi per roiidx -v,--verbose           Verbose logging
+  --sampling-radius MM   Radius [default: 6] in mm of sampling rois --search-radius MM     Radius [default: 6] in mm of search rois --padding-radius MM    Radius [default: 12] in mm for min distance between roi centers

+  --pcorr                Use maximize partial correlation within network (instead of pearson).
+  --corr                 Use full correlation instead of partial (default debehviour is --pcorr)

+  -v,--verbose           Verbose logging
   --debug                Debug logging in Erin's very verbose style -h,--help              Print help

 ```
-## DETAILS
+## DETAILS :
-TBA
+The pre-smooth option will add smoothing in order to make larger resting state gradients
+more visible in noisy data.
+Final extration of the timeseries use the original (un-smoothed)
+functional input.

 Written by Erin W Dickie, April 2016